paul64digital/BrewersFurniture.co.uk/README.md

 # BrewersFurniture.co.uk

-Published in September of 2004, this was my second website.
-Although much simpler than the first, I still enjoyed working on it.
+Published in September of 2004, this simple website gave me more experience of working with clients to develop a site they want.